Tracardi/tracardi-api/docs/qa/com_basic_terms.md

-# Can I make changes under commercial license?

-Under the commercial license agreement, the customer is permitted to modify the source code of the software.
-This allows for customization and adaptation of the software to meet specific requirements or preferences.

-# Can I sell Tracardi under standard license agreement?

-No. The standard agreement does state that the customer may not sell, lease, license, or sublicense the software or documentation.

-# When can I resell the Tracardi?

-You can sell tracardi when you sign a partner/reseller agreement.

 # What are the basic terms of Tracardi commercial agreement?

 The basic terms of the standard Tracardi commercial license agreement are as follows: